hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 (drink beer on the terrace with friends after exercising).
 I have 2 kids, with whom I like to investigate the forest when we have time.
 I like games, and am always in for a match of *foosball*.
-I tend to be allergic to BS, and like to give people autonomy in their work.
+I like direct communication with respect for one another.
+I prefer autonomy over micromanagement.

-Also I love to cook and bake.
+When I have time left in a busy family life, I love to cook and bake.
 I am not a chef, but it gives me zen.
-But when I grow up I want to be baker in my own bakery.
-My corona-hobby is baking sourdough bread.
+Maybe in an afterlife I will open my own bakery.
+My Covid-hobby is baking sourdough bread.
 I started with my own starter and want to bake at least one bread a week (so far I am holding up).

 ### Personalia